holochain/docs-pages/src/concepts/2_application_architecture.md

 A **client** such as a GUI or utility script talks to one or more DNAs' APIs via a lightweight [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) interface.
 The client is like the front end of a traditional app.
 Just like the DNA, the client live on the user's device.
 This client and its DNAs are bundled into a **hApp bundle**.

 5. ![](https://i.imgur.com/2TEFXbQ.png)
 All DNAs are hosted in the **conductor**, a runtime that sandboxes and executes DNA code, manages data flow and storage, and handles connections between components of the stack.
-You can think of the conductor as a web application server, but as with the DNA and clients, it runs on every user's device.
-Clients usually live outside the conductor.
+You can think of the conductor as a web application server, but just as with the DNA and clients it runs on every user's device.
+Clients live outside the conductor.

 6. ![](https://i.imgur.com/FSKeHnJ.png)
 Each conductor is a **node** in a peer-to-peer network of agents using the same app.
 Each DNA in the hApp has its own separate, private network and distributed data store.
 The conductor handles communication and data sharing between nodes.